strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

 # Creating content-types

-::: warning The Content-Types Builder is only accessible to create and update content-types when your Strapi application is in a development environment, else it will be in a read-only mode in other environments.
+::: callout The Content-Types Builder is only accessible to create and update content-types when your Strapi application is in a development environment, else it will be in a read-only mode in other environments.
 <br>
 :::